ethan-wickstrom/notez/docs/components/note-viewer.md

 ## Troubleshooting

 -   **Parser not loading**: Check the browser's developer console for errors related to WASM loading or network issues.
-Ensure `markdown-wasm` is correctly installed.
+Ensure `md4w` is correctly installed.
 Verify the dynamic import path.
 -   **Markdown not rendering correctly**:
-    -   Confirm the `markdown-wasm` parser initialized successfully (check `isLoadingParser` state and console errors).
+    -   Confirm the `md4w` parser initialized successfully (check `isLoadingParser` state and console errors).
     -   Ensure the `selectedNote.content` contains valid Markdown.
     -   Check the `htmlContent` state using React DevTools to see the output of the parser.
     -   Verify `TypographyStylesProvider` is wrapping the rendered HTML.